-The Group has performed impairment tests for all cash-generating units in relation to goodwill and intangible assets, concluding that in 2022 it was not necessary to recognize significant impairments on any of them.
+The Group has performed impairment tests for all cash-generating units in relation to goodwill and intangible assets, concluding that in 2023 it has been necessary to recognize impairment in Canada's Energy & Industry Business.

-In relation to tax issues, several tax inspections have been carried out during 2022 in different geographies where the Group operates, without significant sanctions.
+In relation to tax issues, several tax inspections have been carried out during 2023 in different geographies where the Group operates, without significant sanctions.
 With regards to the open inspections, no material impacts beyond the risk appetite established in the Group's Risk Map are foreseen.